New Student Housing

 Hampshire College has been designed as a residential learning community, because our founders knew that many important lessons are learned from peers through lively discussions and late night debates.
-All new students live in Dakin, one our traditional-style dorms which consists of single and double rooms in halls with shared bathrooms (see details below).
-Residency in this dorm is a rite of passage and an invaluable part of acclimation to the social life of the Hampshire community.
+All new students live in Dakin or Merrill, one our traditional-style residence halls which consists of single and double rooms in halls with shared bathrooms (see details below).
+Residency in these residence halls are a rite of passage and an invaluable part of acclimation to the social life of the Hampshire community.

-Each new student is required to submit a housing preference form, which is available on TheHub in the months preceding the student's enrollment.
-Forms should be submitted by July 1 for students entering for the fall term, and by January 1 for students beginning at Hampshire in the spring term.
-In keeping with our mission to provide and uphold a system based in fairness, all housing preference forms submitted by the deadline will be randomized to determine the order in which room assignments will be made.
+Each new student is required to submit a housing form, which will be available by the beginning of June for incoming new fall 2022 students.
+This information will be emailed to all new students when it is ready.
+In keeping with our mission to provide and uphold a system based in fairness, all housing forms submitted by the deadline will be randomized to determine the order in which room assignments will be made.
 Forms submitted after the deadline will be considered in the order in which they are received.
 Please understand that we are rarely able to meet all of a student's preferences, but we strive to balance the needs of all students in order to create healthy residential communities.

 New students should be sure to read all of the questions on the housing preference form and consider all of their housing options before selecting their preferences.
 Please note some options have specific instructions, and that choosing certain options may restrict other preferences.